RikaIljina/PortfolioProject1/README.md

 # Soil is Life project website

 This project is an intuitive multi-page website informing visitors about a seminar on soil health that is held in Töreboda, Sweden.
 The main purpose of the site is to allow visitors to fill out a form and register for the upcoming seminar.
-The secondary purpose of the site is to inform visitors about the seminar organisers and to provide more information on the seminar topic, soil.
+The secondary purpose of the site is to inform visitors about the seminar organizers and to provide more information on the seminar topic, soil.

 The website is fully responsive across multiple devices.